Dominik GuzyUpdated: 07/01/2020

 classNameattribute for CSS class, because

 statein React.js is immutable, you cannot change it directly.
-You have to use special method
+You have to use a particular method

 classwith necessary methods.